haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Smiting
  19 Summons
 20 Wind walking
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 231

 Nine Lives Stealer
 Weapon (any sword), very rare (requires attunement) You gain a +2 bonus to attack and damage rolls made with this magic weapon.